 If you’re trapped in negative thought patterns and would like help breaking the cycle, schedule your complimentary consultation and let’s talk about how life coaching can change your life.

-If you struggle with IBD and would like support, head over to my IBD page and see what programs and networking events I have coming up.
+If you struggle with IBD and would like support, head over to my IBD page and find some support.
 You don’t have to walk the path alone.